Ryan Lochte Suspended For 14 Months After Social Media Post Lands Him In Hot Water

 — TIME (@TIME) July 23, 2018

-It is unclear if Lochte was paid to endorse the Revival IV Lounge, the Florida facility that he received the IV treatment at, but the lounge boasts an “IV Menu” that offers treatments for hydration, hangovers, energy, allergy and migraine relief.
+It is unclear if Lochte was paid to endorse the Revival IV Lounge, the Florida facility where he received the IV treatment, but the lounge boasts an “IV Menu” that offers treatments for hydration, hangovers, energy, allergy, and migraine relief.
 At a press conference about his suspension, Lochte told reporters the infusion he received was a legal B vitamin complex that can be purchased at any drug store.

 “I wasn’t taking anything illegal,” Lochte said, according to Time.
 “Everything was legal.
 You can get it at CVS, Walgreens, but there are rules, and you have to obey them.
 It’s a hard sanction because I wasn’t taking anything illegal, but a rule is a rule.
 I wasn’t too clear on the rules, but now I am.”

 Ryan Lochte returned to professional swimming last year after his 10-month ban from the sport and remained committed to returning to Olympic swimming in Tokyo in 2020.
-The time clock for his latest ban begins on the date he posted the photo on May, which means he can swim professionally again in July 2019.
+The time clock for his latest ban begins on the date he posted the photo in May, which means he can swim professionally again in July 2019.
 Lochte told fans he is “not giving up” on his plans to return to the Olympics in 2020.

 Ryan Lochte appears to have deleted the incriminating IV photo from his Instagram page, but you can see it here.